MeoMix/symbiants/README.md

 Anyway.

 Symbiants is written in Rust using the amazing Bevy game engine.
 Its build target is WASM and runs in the browser.
-Desktop has first-class support but it would clearly be good to support mobile.
-The WASM story for mobile devices still needs to improve a bit, though, unfortunately.
+Desktop has first-class support, but mobile is a little rougher. iOS Safari/Chrome is supported.
+Android Firefox works, but Android Chrome is broken due to a downstream bug.
+This should be resolved in Bevy v0.13 (Q1 '24)

 The project is in its infancy, but has lofty aspirations.
 Ultimately, there are two goals: